 Please contact our office to share your business’ needs and learn more.

-- Bi, Xuan, and Xiaotong Shen (2021), Distribution-Invariant Differential Privacy
+- Bi, Xuan, and Xiaotong Shen (18 June 2022), Distribution-Invariant Differential Privacy, Journal of Econometrics

 swap_vertical_circlecloud_downloadSupporting documents (0)Additional files may be available once you've completed the transaction for this product.
 If you've already done so, please log into your account and visit My account / Downloads section to view them.